paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2009-03-29-tailored_for_england.md

 summary: The appointment of Fabio Capello has brought about a more stylish and confident England.
 Now they have a kit to match.
 image: /images/2009/03/tailored_for_england/crest.jpg
 category:
-- design
+- Design
-- football
+- Football
-- england_football_team
+- England men’s national football team
 discussion: closed
 ---
 {% render 'figure' with '/images/2009/03/tailored_for_england/crest.jpg'